 each man’s work will be revealed.
 For the Day will declare it, because it is revealed in fire; and the fire itself will test what sort of work each man’s work is.

 One huge lesson I’ve learned is that just because you can build it doesn’t mean it’s something you should be working on, and it most definitely doesn’t mean it’s something that could stand the test of fire.
-Maybe I am entering my mid-life crisis or something, but I have been thinking a lot about my legacy and what I am building during my time on earth.
+I have been thinking a lot about my legacy and what I am building during my time on earth.
+If we don’t overcome spiritual distractions in our life then we are stunting our own spiritual growth.
 I want to be someone who is serving God by serving others.
 I want to take the time to collect hygiene items for a homeless shelter when someone is collecting those items or even when I have to do it on my own.
 I don’t want to build a life where I am either too busy, or too distracted, to do those type of things.
+I want to see the Promises of God manifested within my life, my family, and in those around me.

 So I am reevaluating what I am building in my life.
 I’ve already walked away from some things in April because it was such an eye opening experience for me.
 In that process I have also recommitted my life to building some things that I have already started and that I value and cherish very much.

-If you are in a season where you feel distracted, stretched, and your disappointed because you can’t be the servant leader that Christ has called you to be then here are three suggestions on how you can get back on track:
+Are you are in a season where you feel distracted, stretched, and your disappointed because you can’t be the servant leader that Christ has called you to be?

 - Pray.
 Pray a lot and ask God what He would have you use your life to build.
 We can’t walk this life without Christ; can I get an amen?!
 Why not pray?
 When is it going to be the right time to pray?
 These are all rhetorical questions; it is always a good time to pray and the reason we are not praying is probably because of some spiritual distraction in our life.